 The Molly Marie Prospect is a group of 20 contiguous mining claims located in Maricopa County, Arizona.
-This website describes the exceptional geologic features of the Prospect that includes a very large IOCG (Iron Oxide Copper Gold) ore deposit located in a previously unrecognized submarine caldera over one mile in diameter.
+This website describes the exceptional geologic features of the Prospect that includes a very large, fully intact, IOCG (Iron Oxide Copper Gold) ore deposit located in a previously unrecognized submarine caldera over one mile in diameter.

-Below is a photo showing the extents of the massive iron-oxide altered breccias of the deposit before they dive under basalt to their east.
+Below is a photo showing the extents of the massive iron-oxide altered breccias of the deposit before they dive under basalt and silica mounds to thee east.
 The abundant hematite breccias on the hill or bulge in the basalt labeled “Cerro Negra” are not indicated, but are described within.
 Please note the highway located approximately 600 yards to the west of the caldera.
 The igneous rock exposed at the neck is an oxidized magnetic, brick-red, Rhyolite porphyry; abundant iron-rich rock is a prerequisite for an IOCG.
+It has been recently learned that the rock labeled “Basalt” in the google map photo below is over 50% hydrothermal under sea silica mounds and will be explained below.

 Accompanying this deposit, located near the foot of the Superstition Mountains, is a subject that must be breached:

 A “missing” mining district, The Peralta Mines.

 The location of these legendary mines has commonly been thought to be deep inside the Superstition Wilderness area, but it’s just outside its boundaries.
 All of the stories told about lost mines in the Superstitions during the past 125 years have one thing in common; they do not have any geology to back them up, on a district scale.
-The geology of the District shown within proves the existence of the IOCG deposit, but proof that the District was mined by the Spanish and Mexicans (also shown within), demonstrates that the IOCG deposit is the most sought-after kind………. an exceptionally gold-rich one.
+The geology of the District shown within proves the existence of the IOCG deposit, and proof that the District was mined by the Spanish and Mexicans (also shown within), demonstrates that the IOCG deposit is the most sought-after kind………. an exceptionally gold-rich one.

 The root-cause of the richness of the deposit is likely the rock exposed at the volcanic neck, and what should comprise the magma chamber below: a pre-enriched porphyry.
 The below photo shows what a portion of the volcanic neck looks like.
 The color of the porphyry betrays its high iron content.